SyedT1/Graph-Attention-QAS/README.md

 **The acquisition function's energy term and efficiency penalty terms are not on a common, principled scale.** $s(c) = \hat{E}(c) + \lambda_\text{gate}|c| + \lambda_\text{cnot}\,n_\text{CNOT}(c)$ adds an energy (in the dimensionless TFIM energy scale) to integer gate counts with hand-tuned weights $\lambda$.
 The v1→v2 bug (§6.1) was a direct, predictable consequence of this: there is no a priori reason a CNOT should cost exactly $0.040$ energy-units rather than $0.012$ or $0$, and three different scalarizations were tried across the version history before landing on "drop the penalty and use a hard structural constraint instead" (v4) or "redesign the search space so the constraint is structural by construction" (`q5-optimized`).
 A more principled approach — e.g. a Pareto frontier over $(\hat{E}(c), |c|)$ rather than a single scalarized score $s(c)$, or normalizing the penalty by the empirical energy spread $\sigma_E$ of the candidate pool so $\lambda_\text{cnot}$ is dimensionless relative to the actual signal it competes against — is not implemented anywhere in this series.

 **The TFIM benchmark is small enough to make the predictor's value proposition hard to demonstrate.** At $n=4$ qubits the Hamiltonian is exactly diagonalizable in milliseconds via dense `eigvalsh`, and a single VQE evaluation costs only a few seconds.
 The entire motivation for a learned predictor — that full evaluation is too expensive to apply to every candidate — is far more pressing at 8–20 qubits, where the Hilbert space dimension $2^n$ grows large enough that exact diagonalization itself becomes the bottleneck.
-Every "publishability checklist" across all eight files independently flags `Scale beyond a few qubits (>= 8 qubits)` as unmet.
+Every "publishability checklist" across all nine files independently flags `Scale beyond a few qubits (>= 8 qubits)` as unmet; `8qubitrun.ipynb` takes its name from this aspiration and is explicitly designed as the staging ground for that scaling experiment.

 **ZX-calculus augmentation assigns a parent circuit's energy label to a structurally different circuit without re-running VQE.** Spider fusion, identity removal, and the phase-free/scalar-reduction substitutions are valid gate-level identities for the *specific rotation angles* they're derived from, but the augmented circuit's VQE-optimal angles are not actually re-optimized — the variant simply inherits the original circuit's converged energy $E(c)$ as its own label $E(c_{ZX}) := E(c)$.
 This is exact when the rewrite is a true identity (spider fusion is exact for any angle pair, since $e^{-i\sigma\alpha/2}e^{-i\sigma\beta/2} = e^{-i\sigma(\alpha+\beta)/2}$ holds identically), but `_identity_remove`'s tolerance ($0.08$ rad) and `_phase_free_simplify`'s pattern-matching tolerance ($0.12$ rad) both accept *approximate* matches — meaning some fraction of "augmented" circuits are not exactly equivalent to their parent and are receiving a label $E(c)$ that does not correspond to their own true converged energy $E(c_{ZX}) \ne E(c)$.
 None of the notebooks quantify how much label noise this introduces into the training set.